 There is no established trading market for our securities, and the market for our securities may be highly volatile or may decline regardless of our operating performance.
 Prior to this offering, you could not buy or sell our securities publicly.
 An active public market for our securities may not develop or be sustained after this offering.
-While we intend to list our common stock and Series A warrants on the NASDAQ Capital Market, our Series B warrants will not be listed on any exchange.
 We cannot predict the extent to which investor interest in our company will lead to the development of an active trading market in our units, common stock or warrants or how liquid that market might become.
 If a market does not develop or is not sustained, it may be difficult for you to sell your securities at the time you wish to sell them, at a price that is attractive to you, or at all.